What is it?

 Hub sprawl

-Buying multiple hubs without shared definitions for lifecycle stages, lead sources, and handoff SLAs creates expensive shelfware—align GTM leaders before check-out.
+Buying multiple Hubs without shared definitions for lifecycle stages, lead sources, and handoff SLAs creates expensive shelfware — align GTM leaders before check-out.

 AI and add-ons

-Assistant-style features and premium capabilities often sit on specific tiers or credits—confirm entitlements before training the org on workflows you might not keep.
+Assistant-style features and premium capabilities often sit on specific tiers or credits — confirm entitlements before training the org on workflows you might not keep.

 Core features